oehrlis/oci-sec-ws/lab/ex03/3x05-Exercise.md

 - **Region:** Germany Central (Frankfurt)
 - **OCI Console URL:** [OCI Console Frankfurt - Login](https://console.eu-frankfurt-1.oraclecloud.com){:target="_blank" rel="noopener"}

 Ensure you are in the correct compartment and region.
 New resources, such as Cloud Shell configurations and ADB access settings, should be created within your designated compartment.

 ## Solution {.unlisted .unnumbered}

-Login as User XYZ in OCI console.
-Ensure you have select the proper compartment in from the dropdown list on left side.
+Log in to the OCI Console as User XYZ.
+Ensure you select the correct compartment from the dropdown menu on the left side.

+Navigate to:
-Oracle Database -> Data Safe - Database Security -> Overview
+**Oracle Database -> Data Safe -> Database Security -> Overview**

-1. Start the *Autonomous Database* registration wizard.
+1. Navigate to the *Autonomous Database* registration wizard within the Data Safe section.

     ![>> step_1](../../images/ex05_ds_register01.png)

-2. Select the *Autonomous Database* for your compartment, as example compartment *SOE-DEV-OCI-SEC-WS-LAB-00*.
+2. Select the *Autonomous Database* in your designated compartment, for example, *SOE-DEV-OCI-SEC-WS-LAB-00*.

     ![>> step_2](../../images/ex05_ds_register02.png)

-3. Proceed to next step by selecting next and finalize registration
+3. Click **Next** to proceed and finalize the registration process.

     ![>> step_3](../../images/ex05_ds_register03.png)

-4. Registration of *Autonomous Database* will take a while
+4. The registration process for the *Autonomous Database* may take some time.

     ![>> step_4](../../images/ex05_ds_register04.png)

-5. As soon as the *Autonomous Database* is registered it is visible in the dashboard
+5. Once the *Autonomous Database* is registered, it will appear in the Data Safe dashboard.

-    Oracle Database -> Data Safe - Database Security -> Dashboard
+    Navigate to: **Oracle Database -> Data Safe -> Database Security -> Dashboard**

     ![>> step_5](../../images/ex05_ds_register05.png)